Causal inference with recurrent and competing events

-In what follows, we will use causal directed acyclic graphs~\citep{pearl_causality:_2009} (DAGs) to the represent underlying data-generating models.
+In what follows, we will use causal directed acyclic graphs~\citep{pearl_causality:_2009} (DAGs) to represent underlying data generating models.
 We assume that the DAG represents a Finest Fully Randomized Causally Interpreted Structural Tree Graph (FFRCISTG) model~\citep{robins_new_1986,richardson_single_2013}.
 Furthermore, we will assume that statistical independencies in the data are faithful to the DAG (see Appendix~\ref{sec:app_correspondence_censoring} for the definition of faithfulness that we adopt here).
-An example of a DAG, encoding a set of possible assumptions on the data generating law for the treatment discontinuation trial described in Sec.~\ref{sec:introduction} is shown in Fig.~\ref{fig:DAG_observed_data}.
+An example of a DAG, encoding a set of possible assumptions on the data generating model for the trial in the data example described in Sec.~\ref{sec:introduction} is shown in Fig.~\ref{fig:DAG_observed_data}.